wrgoldstein/how_dbt_works/explain/2_call_stack_high_level.md

 ### Selection

-I'm not totally sure how this works, but dbt uses the selection syntax from the CLI to
+I haven't investigated how this works, but dbt uses the selection syntax from the CLI to filter the graph to just the selection.

+### Execution

+The relevant Runner implements `execute`, which for the run operation fetches the appropriate materialization macro, renders the template, and runs the SQL against the database.